 How should companies go about acquiring new customers?
 How can they make sure that their discount offerings are going to result in acquiring new customers?
 How can they estimate the total lifetime value of a specific individual customer?
 How can they make the most of their marketing expenditures?
+How to predict how much a consumer will spend?
 These are some of the questions I touched upon during my trip to the Silicon Valley with Jack Voileau when we met with Omer Artun, CEO of AgilOne.

 I/ How does AgilOne proceed?